 What we found and what this means

-We found complete bans created savings of more than £2.5million for the CCGs that have adopted them.
+We found complete bans created savings of more than across £2.5million the CCGs that have adopted them.
 The new policy is unlikely to bring significant further savings as bread products made up around 65% of spending.

 We estimated that if all CCGs in England had introduced a complete ban in 2014, when quarterly spending on gluten-free foods was at its peak at £6.5million, the NHS would have saved £21.1million a year.
-However, there is no evidence for how prescribing under the new guidelines, or complete or partial bans, will affect patients.

 Gluten-free prescribing was highest in practices: